-I got this book a couple of years ago, and it’s what inspired my concept of SEXXXY SUPERHEROES. which I plan to self-publish myself this year (fingers crossed).
+I got this book a couple of years ago.
 It is edited by Cecilia Tan and Bethany Zaiatz, from Circlet Press, and features 7 stories, by 7 different authors, about the sex lives of superheroes.

 1/SWITCH by Rae Flower